 In other words, older adults have less muscle.

 This further increases their fall risk, decreases their ability to do activities around the house (like getting dressed, cooking, etc.), decreases their level of independence, and increased their risk of death (5).

 Independence in the Elderly

 Let’s talk independence.
-In my opinion, one of the biggest issues with unintended weight loss is that it contributes to a loss of independence and function.
+In my opinion, one of the biggest issues with unintentional weight loss is that it contributes to a loss of independence and function.

 We need muscle to function.
 We need it to get out of the bed in the morning, get dressed, use the restroom, walk into the next room, make our meals… without muscle we are unable to be independent.
 We need to rely on others to do these tasks for us.